Murder of Christelle Bancourt: Prison time and aftermath

-Marletta was finally sentenced to life imprisonment on March 15, 1985 by the Aix-en-Provence Assize Court, and was imprisoned in Arles prison, Christian Marletta asks for a review of his trial with the help of Gilbert Collard.
-An association was formed in its favor, including the Human Rights Committee of Châteauroux, which provides its support.
+Marletta was finally sentenced to life imprisonment on March 15, 1985 by the Aix-en-Provence Assize Court, and was imprisoned in Arles prison.

+Marletta asked for a review of his trial with the help of Gilbert Collard.
+An association was formed in its favor, including the Human Rights Committee of Châteauroux, which provided its support.
 His cassation appeal was dismissed on October 30, 1985.